 Do you have any tips for taking beautiful hotel photographs such as yours?

 To keep things short, it is important to shoot multiple shots from different angles and heights and choose the one you prefer.
 One of them would probably eventually be good enough.

-This is in fact my current area of focus.
-I have recently began concentrating on building my landscape portfolio, it does take a lot of time and money, but the experiences are invaluable.
+This is, in fact, my current area of focus.
+I have recently begun concentrating on building my landscape portfolio, it does take a lot of time and money, but the experiences are invaluable.
 I am currently also looking for collaboration opportunities to jointly host landscape workshops.